 Performed by actors from six countries around the world A chilling adaptation of the literary existentialist classic in times of real-life global crisis Some feedback from our audience after the performances in March: “Eye-opening!”
 “I like this version’s focus on universal humanity, which probably comes through much stronger because the actors are separated but together.”
 “Unexpectedly experimental and reflective.
 I enjoyed it a lot!
 Thanks to all the artists for their efforts.”
 “Perfectly choreographed…the creative use of split-screens takes full advantage of the format.”

 A deadly plague strikes, no one in the city is immune, a large part of the population is wiped out.
 After the apocalypse, six survivors testify before a tribunal, each offering a different account of the life-and-death crisis.
 How do individuals and the community as a whole struggle for survival?
 Can life revert to what it was before?

-Six actors from six locations across the world perform live online with live music; their starkly different living conditions displayed during the performance.
+Six actors from six countries across the world performed live online with live music in March this year; their starkly different living conditions displayed during the performance.
 The current worldwide pandemic adds an alarmingly keen sense of reality, crisis and relevance to this production.
+The Plague